This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

-How to use this Homemade Tuscan Seasoning
+How to use Homemade Tuscan Seasoning

-Use it in place of Italian seasoning, on pork, chicken or fish.
+- Use it in place of Italian seasoning, on pork, chicken or fish.

-Blend with olive oil and vinegar to make a delicious vinaigrette
+- Blend with olive oil and vinegar to make a delicious vinaigrette

-And in this yummy Summery Tuscan Chicken Orzo.
+- Make Summery Tuscan Chicken Orzo.

-- 1 tsp sundried tomatoes, finely diced (optional)
+- 1 tsp sundried tomatoes finely diced